Wu Zuguang: Early People's Republic

-After the Communist Party of China won the Civil War and established the People's Republic of China in 1949, Wu returned to Beijing.
+After the Chinese Communist Party (CCP) won the Civil War and established the People's Republic of China in 1949, Wu returned to Beijing.
 Like many intellectuals at the time, he held high hopes for the new People's Republic which finally restored peace in a united China after decades of war and division.
 He wanted to return to writing plays, but was assigned by the government to direct Song of the Red Flag, a film about women textile workers.
 As he had no experience with factory life, it took him a year to finish the film, which he considered a "worthless failure."
 He and Lü En divorced amicably in 1950, due to differences in personality and interests.

 In 1951, his friend Lao She introduced him to the famous pingju opera performer Xin Fengxia, who had acted in one of Wu's plays and admired his talent.
 They married that year, despite the fact that they were from differing socioeconomic backgrounds; she had no formal education and was nearly illiterate, while he was from a prominent family of scholars.
 Wu helped her to study reading, writing, and calligraphy.

 During this period he made the Peking opera film Goddess of the Luo River (洛神) and Mei Lanfang and His Stage Art, a documentary about Mei Lanfang.
 He also wrote the Peking operas Three Beatings of Tao Sanchun (三打陶三春) and San Guan Yan (三关宴).

 Persecution

 During Mao Zedong's Anti-Rightist Campaign, Wu was denounced as a "rightist" in 1957 and sent to the Great Northern Wilderness in Heilongjiang to be "reformed through labour."
-His crime was to criticize the Communist Party's control of the theatre and to argue that the neihang (experts) should have a greater role in such matters.
-He was called an enemy of the Party, even by his renowned colleague Tian Han.
+His crime was to criticize the CCP's control of the theatre and to argue that the neihang (experts) should have a greater role in such matters.
+He was called an enemy of the CCP, even by his renowned colleague Tian Han.
 Tian later referenced Wu's work approvingly, which is seen by some as an implicit apology, and was himself persecuted to death.
 Xin Fengxia was pressured to divorce him, but refused.
 Citing a legendary love story from one of her operas, she said "Wang Baochuan waited 18 years for Xue Pinggui, and I will wait 28 years for Wu Zuguang."
 As a result, she was herself labeled a rightist and went through struggle sessions.

 Wu returned to Beijing after three years of hard labour, but six years later, China fell into the even greater turmoil of the Cultural Revolution, which began in 1966.
 Xin Fengxia and Wu Zuguang were both denounced at the beginning of the period.
 She became disabled below her left knee after a severe beating.
 Their friend Lao She drowned himself after being similarly tortured.
 During the tumultuous decade Wu and Xin both served years of forced labour.
 In December 1975, she became paralyzed after suffering a stroke, and Wu took care of her for the rest of her life.